Column Compressive strength by the general equation.

 Introduction to the General provision.

-Our subject as of today will be the American code provision of compression members, to get the value of the column compressive strength also a solved problem to differentiate between short and long columns, there is a graph based on the AISC code, the horizontal axis x resembles, the quantity KL/r, the slenderness ratio and for the y-axis the division of Fcr /Fy, where Fcr is the critical load /area, which is the compressive strength.
+Our subject as of today will be the American code provision of compression members, to get the value of the column compressive strength and also a solved problem to differentiate between short and long columns, there is a graph based on the AISC code, the horizontal axis x resembles, the quantity KL/r, the slenderness ratio and for the y-axis the division of Fcr /Fy, where Fcr is the critical load /area, which is the compressive strength.

 The curve consists of two shapes, the one at the left is the equation of short columns, and inelastic buckling, while the curve at the right is the equation of Euler for long columns and the dotted line is the extension of the Euler equation.